Vital-Vuillaume/Time-Converter/README.md

 ## Contribution

-I am open to contributions and suggestions to improve this site:
+- ### I am open to contributions and suggestions to improve this site:

-1. You can fork the site.
+  **1. You can fork the site.**

 ## Acknowledgments

-Feel free to explore the site and share your feedback.
-I hope you enjoy your visit!
+**Feel free to explore the site and share your feedback.
+I hope you enjoy your visit!**